zitec/DoctrineBehaviors/docs/blameable.md

 ## How it Works

 By default, the current user from Symfony\Security is used.
-If you want to change it, just implement `Knp\DoctrineBehaviors\Contract\Provider\UserProviderInterface` yourself and override native service.
+If you want to change it, just implement `Zitec\DoctrineBehaviors\Contract\Provider\UserProviderInterface` yourself and override native service.

 ## Usage